DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 Add the following NuGet packages:

 - `DevExpress.AIIntegration.Blazor.Reporting.Viewer`
+- `DevExpress.Drawing.Skia` if you use a non-Windows environment.
-- `DevExpress.AIIntegration.Azure.OpenAI` or `DevExpress.AIIntegration.OpenAI` based on your AI service preferences.
+- `Microsoft.Extensions.AI.OpenAI`, `Azure.OpenAI.AI`, `Azure.Identity` or `Microsoft.Extensions.AI.Ollama` based on your AI service preferences.
 This project uses Azure OpenAI.
 The remainder of this document describes steps related to this package.
 ### Add Personal Keys

 To use AI-based Summarize and Translate functionality in your application, you must create an Azure OpenAI resource in the Azure portal.
 Refer to the following help topic for additional information/guidance: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).